Aiaid/2dns/README.md

 3. If that fails, attempts to parse it as a dual-stack address (containing both IPv4 and IPv6)
 4. Returns the appropriate DNS record (A for IPv4, AAAA for IPv6) if successful

-## Development Notes

-### React Hydration Error Fix

-If you encounter hydration errors in the web interface related to the code highlighting component, we've added a fix using `suppressHydrationWarning` attribute on the `<pre>` element.
-This prevents React hydration errors that can occur due to:

-- Client-side DOM manipulation by Prism.js after server rendering
-- Differences in class order or additional attributes added by the syntax highlighter

-This specific fix addresses the mismatch between server-rendered HTML and client-side DOM modifications made by the syntax highlighting library.

 ## License

 MIT License